Dimercel/listopia/README.md

 #### find-indices `(pred list)`

-The find-indices function extends find-index, by returning the indices of all elements satisfying the PRED, in ascending order.
+The `find-indices` function extends `find-index`, by returning the indices of all elements satisfying the PRED, in ascending order.

 ```common-lisp
 (find-indices #'keywordp '(1 :foo 3 :bar)) ;; => '(1 3)